ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 check `isisbeam.log` but could be a scaled up version of intermittent dropouts leading to extremely frequent restarts and so no time for PVS to get connected.
 In bad cases you may need to remove lines from the `params.txt` file described above to stop the erroring reads being attempted.

+## things not updating

+`db_access LOCAL::BEAM:TARGET2`

+on merckx will show the local database TS2 beam, if this seems unusually stable then the accelerator controls vista system may have frozen.